arshad/git-clone-make/README.md

 git-clone-make
 ---

-A git command that parses a Drupal make file and clones projects.
+A git command that parses a Drupal make file and clones projects that use git as the download method.

 ### Installation